 2. Table Card Holders

-These little miracle workers prop up your signs for guests to easily read.
+These little guys prop up your signs for guests to easily read.
 Visibility aside, table card holders up the anty by making your events feel fancier — for a minimal, one-time cost.
 They come in different styles and heights, so get a variety pack for your org’s smaller events.

-*Tip*: Without going crazy…use these babies anywhere you need a sign.
+*Tip*: Use these babies anywhere you need a sign.
 Table numbers, food labels, even a ‘welcome!’ sign at registration will immediately have that touch of flare.
-(If you’re curious, here are the ones I purchased for my org recently).
+(If you’re curious, here are the ones I chose for my org.)